Kinetic simulation of magnetic-field-tuned hydrodynamic electron transport in graphene corbino disk: Results and discussions

+Consider a homogeneous graphene disk~\cite{PhysRevB.105.125302,PhysRevLett.122.137701}, where the ratio of the inner to outer radii of the disk is $1$ to $5$, the thermal effects under the electric and magnetic fields are studied, as shown in~\cref{Corbino disk_EM}(a).
+The outer diameter of the disk is regarded as the system characteristic length. {{Initially the temperature and chemical potential inside the domain are equal to the background temperature and the Fermi energy, respectively.
+The initial electron distribution function satisfies the Fermi-Dirac equilibrium distribution.
+Temperature and chemical potential in both the inner and outer ends of the disk are fixed at background temperature $T_0=300$ K and Fermi energy, respectively.
+Initial particle number density is $N_0$.}} An electric potential difference $\Delta \varphi$ is applied and a magnetic filed $B$ is applied perpendicular to the graphene disk and pointing out of the paper.

-Temperature contour and heat flux streamline are plotted in~\cref{contourf2D}(a)(b).
+Temperature contour and heat flux streamline in the diffusive and hydrodynamics regimes are plotted in~\cref{Corbino disk_EM}(b,c), respectively, where $(e \Delta \varphi)^*=(e \Delta \varphi)/E_F=0.0856$ and $B^*=0.8560$.
 It can be found that the temperature near the inner boundary is higher than that near the outer boundary, and temperature stays a constant tangentially along the radial direction due to symmetry.
-Heat flows from outside to inside following the direction of temperature gradient, which breaks the Fourier's law exactly.
-Under the same electromagnetic field, the temperature rise in the hydrodynamic regime is larger than that in the diffusive regime, which indicates a larger thermoelectric effects in the hydrodynamic regime.
-More importantly, the heat flux flows roughly along the radial direction in the diffusive regime, while deflection phenomenon appears in the hydrodynamic regime, namely, the heat flux no longer flows only along the radial direction.
+Heat flows from outside to inside following the direction of temperature gradient.
+Under the same electromagnetic field, the temperature rise in the hydrodynamic regime is larger than that in the diffusive regime.
+More importantly, the heat flux flows roughly along the radial direction in the diffusive regime, but there is a certain degree of deflection in the direction of heat flow in the hydrodynamic regime, namely, the heat flux no longer flows only along the radial direction.
 There is heat flux in the tangential direction, corresponding to curved streamlines.